 The first thing you’re going to need if you’re in Brisbane for more than a day, is a Go Card.

 You may think you don’t need one and will just buy a paper ticket.
 I’m here to tell you that public transport in Qld is the most expensive in Australia.
 When you see the difference in price between a paper ticket and a Go Card, you’ll want to get your hands on a card.
 Not only are the fares cheaper, but Brisbane and SE Qld have an integrated ticketing system that allows you to transfer between rides so you can get to your destination.
-After 9 trips, all subsequent trips in the week (Mon – Sun) are free.
+After 8 trips, all subsequent trips in the week (Mon – Sun) are half price.

 Tip: You need to touch on at the start AND off at the end of each journey, even if you are transferring otherwise you’ll be charged extra.
 Here’s how to touch on and off